220314-jwa/Tuition-Reimbursement-Management-System/README.md

-# Java with Automation Foundations Project

-For this project, you will be creating a full-stack application.
-There will be two different primary deadlines:

-- **April 6th** Back end unit tests complete, at least 3 endpoints functional
-- **April 15th** Final deadline including front end

-The biggest priority for this application is testing!
-If you have everything working but you have not completed the testing requirements (JUnit, Mockito, Selenium), you **DO NOT** have a sufficient project.
-When considering how you want to manage your time, make sure that you will have your tests completed either early or as you go.

-## About the Application

-You will be creating one of these two applications:

 ### TRMS: Tuition Reimbursement Management System

 Tuition Reimbursement Management System is an application which allows employees at a company to submit requests for reimbursement.
 If the employee decides to take a certification exam or attend a class, the company may reimburse them for the cost after they submit a request.
 Managers can then go into the application and approve or reject requests.